 Trained Support Parents are available to meet with families through one on one home visits or phone contact, at Childhood Hearing Clinics, hospital visits, Early Intervention Centre playgroups or at parent group events such as POD picnics.
 They can provide group or one on one support.

-“It was just so important to talk with Phillipa to put it all into perspective, to help us feel more positive about Archer’s future and to feel hope.”
+“It was just so important to talk with my Support Parent to put it all into perspective, to help us feel more positive about Archer’s future and to feel hope.”

 Life Stories Program